-

 Top Outdoor Potting Mixes for Cannabis

-3. Ocean Forest Organic Potting Soil: A blend of rich organic matter, bat guano, peat moss, fish emulsion, crab meat, and more, this mix offers a balanced environment for outdoor cannabis growth.
+- Ocean Forest Organic Potting Soil: This soil blends rich organic matter, bat guano, peat moss, fish emulsion, crab meat, and more to offer a balanced environment for outdoor cannabis growth.

 Soil Maintenance for Cannabis